chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 const tokenEndpoint = `${tenantUrl}/oauth2/v1/token`;
 const ordsEndpoint = process.env.ORDS_ENDPOINT;

-// Adding this so we can securely retrieve the Client Id and Tenant URL from the .env file.
+// Adding this so we can securely retrieve the Client ID and Tenant URL from the .env file.

 app.get('/config', (req, res) => {
   res.json({